brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ### Chalk

 At a cost of 1 copper and taking up no space in your inventory, everyone should have chalk.
 You can leave messages for others that they can erase once they read them, or mark things in a confusing dungeon so you’re not walking in circles.
 You can leave messages in a lesser-known language or system, like Thieves’ Cant or Druidic if you have a Rogue or Druid in both parts of the group.
 Pick a table in a tavern and write messages on the underside of it to pass information to a contact without even seeing them.
-You can even work out a code system to leave secret messages for each other that seem totally innocuous to onlookers.
+You can even work out a code system to leave secret messages for each other that seem innocuous to onlookers.

 Where chalk becomes really handy is if you’re using a virtual tabletop or actual map for your exploration.
 A scout-type character, like a Ranger or Monk, can make markings using chalk to show where the traps are, or how to get past puzzles.
 Using a VTT, a scout can draw on the map and let other party members know exactly what he or she finds.